arakanic/number-expansion/README.md

 # number-expansion
-This function receives a positive integer and returns it as a string in an expanded form.
+numberexpansion.js receives a positive integer and returns it as a string in an expanded form, while floatexpansion.js does the same for floats.

-For example:
+numberexpansion.js:

 expandedForm(12); // Should return '10 + 2'

 expandedForm(42); // Should return '40 + 2'

 expandedForm(70304); // Should return '70000 + 300 + 4'

+floatexpansion.js:

+expandedForm(1.24); // should return '1 + 2/10 + 4/100'

+expandedForm(7.304); // should return '7 + 3/10 + 4/1000'

+expandedForm(0.04); // should return '4/100'

+expandedForm(807.304); // Should return '800 + 7 + 3/10 + 4/1000'